 Well Testing Cost Share Program

-Gallatin CD is offering a cost share opportunity in support of the Well Educated free well testing kits program in Gallatin County.
+Gallatin Conservation District is offering a cost share opportunity in support of the Well Educated program’s free well testing kits in Gallatin County.
 Click here to learn more about this program.

-Required Application Forms and Deadlines for Cost Share Opportunity
+Required Forms and Deadlines for Well Educated program Cost Share Opportunity

 - Residents seeking cost share assistance for the Well Educated program must fill out the Well Educated Program Well Testing Cost Share Application form.

 - Provide the following to the Gallatin Conservation District by the second Thursday of the month.

 - Well Educated Program Well Testing Cost Share Application form